-A hearing regarding the validity of MWD's rates under the 2010 and 2012 complaints commenced in December 2013 in the San Francisco Superior Court.
-SDCWA alleges that MWD's water rates improperly allocated certain MWD costs, resulting in an overcharge to SDCWA.
-SDCWA alleges that such costs should be reclassified and reallocated so that MWD's remaining members, including the District, bear a larger share of the financial burden.
-On April 24, 2014, the court issued a final statement of decision in favor of SDCWA, finding no substantial evidence in the administrative record to support the inclusion of certain cost elements in MWD's water rates (in particular, MWD's System Access Rate and Water Stewardship Rate).
-The court cannot lawfully order MWD to adopt a particular rate structure.
+SDCWA alleged in the lawsuits that MWD's water rates improperly allocated certain MWD costs, resulting in an overcharge to SDCWA.
+SDCWA alleged that such costs should be reclassified and reallocated so that MWD's remaining members, including the District, bear a larger share of the financial burden.
+On April 24, 2014, the trial court (San Francisco Superior Court) issued a final statement of decision in favor of SDCWA, finding no substantial evidence in the administrative record to support the inclusion of certain cost elements in MWD's water rates (in particular, MWD's System Access Rate and Water Stewardship Rate).
+The court could not lawfully order MWD to adopt a particular rate structure.

-The two remaining civil claims were tried in March and April 2015.
-The District is not a defendant on the remaining claims, which are: (a) a claim for declaratory relief based on MWD's alleged miscalculation of SDCWA's preferential rights to water; and (b) a claim for breach of an agreement known as the Exchange Agreement against MWD.
-The parties disputed the correct measure of damages for a breach of the Exchange Agreement, and whether the court can award damages at this stage.
+The District was not a defendant with respect to certain other claims, including: (a) a claim for declaratory relief based on MWD's alleged miscalculation of SDCWA's preferential rights to water; and (b) a claim for breach of an agreement known as the Exchange Agreement against MWD.
+The parties disputed the correct measure of damages for a breach of the Exchange Agreement, and whether the court could properly award damages.
+Final judgment was entered by the court on November 18, 2015 in favor of SDCWA and against MWD on most of such other causes of action.